 Every year Cosburn members have an opportunity to vote for members of the club’s Board of Management.
 The elections are held on Thanksgiving Monday, the final day of the season.
 Nominations close a week before the elections (this year, that’s Oct.
 3, 2020).

 1. Board Positions open for election

 At the end of each season, members vote to fill vacant board positions for the following season.
 Executive positions are for a two-year term.
-This year, all executive positions on the Board of Management:
+This year, all executive positions on the Board of Management is vacant: